South Carolina is home to many beautiful and fascinating moth species.

 17. Abbott’s Sphinx Moth

 Abbott’s Sphinx Moth, also known as Sphecodina abbottii, is a moth species found in South Carolina.
-It is a large, heavy-bodied moth with a wingspan of approximately 3 to 4 inches.
-The forewings of the Abbott’s Sphinx Moth are a dark brownish-gray color, while the hind wings are a pale gray.
+It is a large, heavy-bodied moth with approximately 3 to 4 inches wingspan.
+The forewings of the Abbott’s Sphinx Moth are a dark brownish-gray, while the hind wings are a pale gray.
 On this list of the types of moths in South Carolina, the moth’s body is stout and covered in short, dense fur.

-Abbott’s Sphinx Moth is an important pollinator and plays a significant role in the ecosystem of South Carolina.
+Abbott’s Sphinx Moth is an important pollinator and plays a significant role in South Carolina’s ecosystem.
 Additionally, the caterpillar of Abbott’s Sphinx Moth is an important food source for many species of birds, including the Eastern Bluebird.
-The Abbott’s Sphinx Moth is not considered to be a threatened or endangered species, but it is important to maintain the natural habitats that support its populations.
+The Abbott’s Sphinx Moth is not considered a threatened or endangered species, but it is important to maintain the natural habitats supporting its populations.

 18. Abbreviated Button Slug Moth

-The Abbreviated Button Slug Moth, also known as Tortricidia flexuosa, is a species of moth native to South Carolina.
+The Abbreviated Button Slug Moth, or Tortricidia flexuosa, is a moth species native to South Carolina.
 It belongs to the family of tortricid moths and is known for its unique appearance, with a distinctive orange and black striped pattern on its wings.
-This species is commonly found in wooded areas and is considered a common sight in the state of South Carolina.
+This species is commonly found in wooded areas and is considered a common sight in the state.

-Tortricidia flexuosa, of the different types of moths in South Carolina, is a relatively small species with a wingspan of around 1.5 inches.
+Of the different types of moths in South Carolina, Tortricidia flexuosa is a relatively small species with a wingspan of around 1.5 inches.
 Despite its small size, the Abbreviated Button Slug Moth is an important part of the ecosystem, playing a role in the food chain as a source of nutrition for predators such as birds and other insects.
 It is also known for its ability to camouflage itself, blending in with its surroundings to avoid predators.
 This makes it a fascinating subject for entomologists and insect enthusiasts alike.

 19. Banded Tussock Moth

-The Banded Tussock Moth, also known as Halysidota tessellaris, is a species of moth found in South Carolina and other parts of the United States.
+The Banded Tussock Moth, also known as Halysidota tessellaris, is a moth species in South Carolina and other parts of the United States.
 It is known for its distinctive appearance, featuring tufts of hair-like scales on its wings and legs.
-The Banded Tussock Moth is typically active in the summer months, with adults emerging from cocoons to mate and lay eggs.
+The Banded Tussock Moth is typically active in the summer, with adults emerging from cocoons to mate and lay eggs.

-The Banded Tussock Moth plays an important role in the ecosystem, serving as a food source for various predators, including birds, reptiles, and other insects.
-Its larvae, also known as caterpillars, feed on various plants such as oak, apple, and birch.
+The Banded Tussock Moth plays an important role in the ecosystem.
+It serves as a food source for various predators, including birds, reptiles, and other insects.
+Its larvae, also known as caterpillars, feed on various plants, such as oak, apple, and birch.

 20. Ruby Quaker Moth